ahomoudi/KlimaKonformC3/README.md

 <https://github.com/ahmathlete/KlimaKonformC3/issues>

-## Disclaimer:
+## Disclaimer
-The Original project is on the official project website mentioned above.
+The Original project logo is on the official project website mentioned above.
 The logo here is modified with @ColinFay's awesome [hexmake](https://connect.thinkr.fr/hexmake/) tool.